Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/020_tmp-admin.en.md

 tmp_admin = "<email>"
 ```

-The whole procedure is described in the [setup instructions](/server/setup/admin/#step-2-mark-user-as-tmp-admin).
+The whole procedure is described in the [setup instructions](/server/setup/admin).

 For security reasons, the rules surrounding temporary adminship are rather strict, and allow only one specific order of operations:
 1. Request a new user.
 The "tmp_admin" parameter may not be set at this point, or the request is denied by the server.
 A request for a new user with the same email is also denied.
-1. Mark that user as a temporary admin.
+1. Mark that user as a temporary admin in the configuration.
 If the user does not exists, the configuration will fail to load.
 1. Make the user a proper admin by approving them and adding the admin role.
 1. Remove the "tmp_admin" parameter from the server configuration.
 The server logs will print warning messages while it is still active.